Dumbarton House Wedding Costs: How Much Should I Budget?

 ,There is a lot of variances out there in photography costs, as I note above.
 But I tell every couple that they will likely want their photography services to include a minimum of 9 hours of coverage on their wedding day, a second photographer, an engagement session and digital images.

 Wedding stationery is a place where you can spend a lot more than I noted here.
 And you could probably spend less than I listed as well.

 Flowers are completely unpredictable these days.
 This is a fair budget to cover a lot of ground at Dumbarton House for your wedding.
 Please make sure your ceremony flowers are pulling double duty at the dinner reception.

 Wedding entertainment is a very personal choice, so I’ve noted a few options here.
 I recommend cocktail hour entertainment that does not need power, as there is only one power source near the North Terrace, and the location is a little awkward.

 I am biased, but I think you should at least have an experienced, professional wedding coordinator for your Dumbarton House wedding.
 If you are interested in partial or full planning wedding services, it will cost more.

 You could hire 2 buses or you could hire valet services and spend about the same amount.
 Either way, you need to think about how your guests will get to and from your Dumbarton House wedding.
 Street parking is very limited and confusing.
-The Dumbarton House parking lot will be filled up with your wedding team before your guests begin to arrive.
+The Dumbarton House parking lot will be filled up with your wedding pros before your guests arrive.